Top 10 Largest Crocodiles in the world

 According to a story, a massive crocodile was shot in July 1958 near Normanton, Queensland, Australia.
 It was named Krys after the person who shot it.
 It was supposed as 28 foot 4 inches (8.64 meters).
 The claimed size of Krys is highly mysterious because it is much larger than any other precisely reported measurements.

-The replica of Krys placed at Normanton, Queensland, Australia.
+The replica of Krys was placed at Normanton, Queensland, Australia.
 The claimed size of Krys is highly mysterious because it is much larger than any other accurately reported measurements.
 And, probably, this “life-size replica” isn’t very precise, too.
-Zoologist and crocodile expert Adam Britton sedate the replica’s head in June 2017 and found that its head-body ratio is not appropriate.
-Krys the Crocodile statue in Normanton, supposedly a life-size representation of a 28 ft (8.6 m) saltwater croc that Krys Pawlowski shot on the Norman River.
+Zoologist and crocodile expert Adam Britton sedated the replica’s head in June 2017 and found that its head-body ratio is not appropriate.
+Krys the Crocodile statue in Normanton, is supposedly a life-size representation of a 28 ft (8.6 m) saltwater croc that Krys Pawlowski shot on the Norman River.

 Current Status: dead